flaviavenerabile/frequency-attestation-corpus-information/index.md

     vs:term_status "stable" .
 ```

-<tt>frac:Similarity</tt> applies to two different use cases: The specific similarity between (exactly) two words, and similarity clusters (synonym groups obtained from clustering quantitatively obtained synonym candidates according to their distributional semantics in a particular corpus) that can contain an arbitrary number of words.
+<tt>frac:Similarity</tt> applies to two different use cases: the specific similarity between (exactly) two words, and similarity clusters (synonym groups obtained from clustering quantitatively obtained synonym candidates according to their distributional semantics in a particular corpus) that can contain an arbitrary number of words.
 Both differ in the semantics of <tt>rdf:value</tt>: Quantitatively obtained similarity _relations_ normally provide a different score for every pair of similes.
 Within a similarity _cluster_, a generalization over these pair-wise scores must be provided.
 This could be the minimal similarity between all cluster members or a score produced by the clustering algorithm (e.g., depth or size of cluster).
 This must be explained in <tt>dct:description</tt>.

 <div class="note">

-> Similarity clusters are typical outcomes of [Word Sense Induction](https://www.cs.york.ac.uk/semeval2010_WSI/datasets.html) techniques or [unsupervised POS tagging](http://www.aclweb.org/anthology/D10-1056).
+> Similarity clusters are common outcomes of [Word Sense Induction](https://www.cs.york.ac.uk/semeval2010_WSI/datasets.html) techniques or [unsupervised POS tagging](http://www.aclweb.org/anthology/D10-1056).
 Classical sample data are Brown clusters, e.g., [here](https://github.com/Derekkk/Brown-Word-Clustering-and-word-similarity/blob/master/results-brown.txt) or [here](https://s3-eu-west-1.amazonaws.com/downloads.gate.ac.uk/resources/derczynski-chester-boegh-brownpaths.tar.bz2).

 </div>